wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 If the non-citizen traveller(s) do not have a [LTSVP][Acronyms] yet, also apply for an appointment slot at [STO][Sistem Temujanji Online] to apply for the LTSVP within 30 days of their arrival date.
 Proof of appointment slot is required on arrival; they risk being denied entry if it is not done.

 Additionally, foreigners are required to make payment for the accommodation and operational costs using [MySafeTravel] before entering Malaysia.

-## Who do I need to put as Witness on my Letter of Undertaking (LoU)? {#lou-witness}

-There is no need.
-It will be filled in when you arrive at the checkpoint.

 ## I am not leaving on the day stated on the myPASS / MyTravelPass / MySafeTravel, do I need to re-apply? {#my-enter-different-date}